 Again, be creative and have some fun.
 I have used mostly items from a thrift store to decorate the tray, so you can say it was pretty inexpensive.

-I will update this post every time I change the decorations so you can see how to style your tiered tray throughout the year.
-I hope you like it.
+I often update this post when I add new themed decorations to give you ideas about styling your own tiered tray throughout the year.
+I hope you like them.

 DIY Tiered Tray Easter Decor

 Other Ways To Make Your DIY Tiered Tray

 When choosing the trays, you can use things you have at home like box lids or other items that you have left.
 If you are going to buy it in the store, you can choose the ones that best suit you.

 They do not have to be the same between the three, they can have different patterns, different colors, and textures or all be the same in size and design.